bobrocke/bobrocke.github.io/_drafts/2025-02-06-i-said-i-wouldn-t.md

 Thinking that all Jekyll themes were distributed as gem files, I was surprised to find many themes were distributed as GitHub repositories that were to be download and built upon by the user.
 The Jekyll Remote Theme gem allows you to use a theme from its repository without downloading anything -- Clever!

 It's notable, and perhaps a little concerning, that almost all the themes I found were old.
 A fair number were so old that links their GitHub repositories went nowhere.

+So what did I end up doing?
+Exactly what I said I didn't want to just a could of days ago.
+I downloaded the theme Lanyon and went to work customizing it.